viktoriia-sokolenko/exploding-kittens/docs/bva/Deck.md

-## Deck class BVA
+# BVA Analysis for Deck Class

+#### **Important Note

-**Important Note**: Whenever you see the keywords "non-empty list" or noticed that the states takes in a list of two cards without specifying the Card Type (i.e `[card1, card2]`), that means that the test cases uses a Parameterized Test that uses all the different Card Types into a list of two different Cards and performs _Parameterized Tests_ based on it.
+**: Whenever you see the keywords "non-empty list" or noticed that the states takes in a list of two

+cards without specifying the Card Type (i.e `[card1, card2]`), that means that the test cases uses a Parameterized Test that uses all the different Card Types into a list of two different Cards and performs _Parameterized Tests_ based on it.